-APU’s Graduate School of Theology receives accreditation from the Association of Theological Schools (ATS).
+APU’s Graduate School of Theology (now Azusa Pacific Seminary) receives accreditation from the Association of Theological Schools (ATS).

 Felix culminates his presidency with the construction of seven new buildings, a doubling of student enrollment, and the quadrupling of graduate programs.
 He announces his retirement in April 2000, after the celebration of the university’s centennial.

 The Board of Trustees unanimously selects executive vice president and APU alumnus Jon R. Wallace, DBA, to follow Felix in the role of president, effective November 27, 2000.